driessenberend/Polarity_in_Parliament-Thesis_Berend_Driessen/README.md

-# Amsterdam Internships - Example README
+# TheyWorkForUs on EU scale - README

 Explain in short what this repository is.
 Mind the target audience.
 No need to go into too much technical details if you expect some people would just use it as end-users